davegallant/site/content/post/using-aks-and-socks-to-connect-to-a-private-azure-db.md

 ## The Problem

 I ran into a roadblock recently where I wanted to be able to conveniently connect to a managed postgres database within Azure that was not running on public subnets.
-And by conveniently, I mean that I'd rather not have to spin up an ephemeral virtual machine running in the same network and proxy the connection.
+And by conveniently, I mean that I'd rather not have to spin up an ephemeral virtual machine running in the same network and proxy the connection, and I'd like to use a local client (preferably with a GUI).
 After several web searches, it became evident that Azure does not readily provide much tooling to support this.

 ## Go Public?

 Should the database be migrated to public subnets?
-Ideally not, since it is good practice to host critical infrastructure in restricted subnets.
+Ideally not, since it is good practice to host internal infrastructure in restricted subnets.

 ## How do others handle this?